-What mushrooms look like.
-Beware of poisonous mushrooms: a selection of known species.
-Types by type of food
+What mushrooms look like are different.
+Beware, poisonous mushrooms: a selection of known species.
+Types by food type

-Edible mushrooms have their own specific smell and taste, which distinguishes them from conditionally edible and poisonous counterparts.
-Some mushrooms are considered delicacies, have a refined flavor, and also have a high unit cost.
+Edible mushrooms have their own specific smell and taste, which distinguishes them from their conventionally edible and poisonous counterparts.
+Some mushrooms are considered delicacies, have a refined flavor, and also have a high cost per unit.

-How are edible mushrooms different?
+What are the differences between edible mushrooms?
 What can characterize them?

-Many mushrooms are very useful and nutritious.
-Edible mushrooms are called "forest meat" because they contain protein.
-In addition, in addition to protein, mushrooms also contain free amino acids that have a healing effect on the body.
+Many mushrooms are very healthy and nutritious.
+Edible mushrooms are called “forest meat” because they contain protein.
+In addition, in addition to protein, mushrooms also contain free amino acids, which have a healing effect on the body.
 The composition contains carbohydrates, which are represented by mycosis and glycogen.
-Glycogen is an animal starch that the human body needs.
-In addition to the above components, the composition of mushrooms also includes:
+Glycogen is an animal starch needed by the human body.
+In addition to the above-mentioned components, mushrooms also include:

 • phosphorus;